dougo/icetoids/README.md

 Run `npm i` to install dependencies.

+Run `npm start` in the background; it will open a browser window, which will refresh whenever a source file changes.

 ## Testing

-Run `npm test` in the background; it will re-run all the tests whenever a file changes.
+Run `npm test` in the background; it will re-run all the tests whenever a source or test file changes.